 =IFERROR (VLOOKUP ($Q23, $Q$14:$U$18, MATCH(R$22,$Q$14:$U$14,0), FALSE), “n.a”)

 The MATCH function is used here to provide the column-index required by the VLOOKUP.
-We have standardized the labels/headers (YoY Growth, etc.) to aid the MATCH function.
+We have standardized the labels/headers (Turnover, YoY Growth, etc.) to aid the MATCH function.
 The IFERROR function traps errors that may arise and displays ‘n.a.’ instead.

-- Having used the formula in the step 4 above to return the metrics to be displayed in the dashboard, we’ll use the following to build the dashboard page:
+Having the metrics to be displayed in the dashboard, we’ll now use the following to build the dashboard page:

 - Picture Links and/or camera tool